quiquedev/user-service-scala-fp/README.md

 #### Libraries

-I decided to take advantage of the benefits of [purely functional programming](https://en.wikipedia.org/wiki/Purely_functional_programming) by using the following libraries in production:
+Implementation takes advantage of the benefits of [purely functional programming](https://en.wikipedia.org/wiki/Purely_functional_programming) by using the following libraries in production:

 * [cats](https://typelevel.org/cats) as the main functional programming library